 Recommended hours of work

 The nursing education program is rigorous.
 It demands time and flexibility.
-The amount of hours a student can work is dependent on the individual.
+The number of hours a student can work is dependent on the individual.
 We strongly recommended that students work no more than 32 hours a week.

 Employment Assistance/Job Placement